Similar Deals Today

 The Dell XPS x8900-2506BLK is a midrange desktop PC that strikes the sweet spot between power, features, and price.
 Personally, I have never liked the term prosumer, but this system practically screams it.
 Positioned between Dell’s Inspiron line of value desktops and the more expensive Alienware gaming rigs, the XPS X8900 is designed to appeal to digital content creators, enthusiast-level gamers, and power users.

-It is well equipped to play games at 1080p resolution, thanks to a dedicated Nvidia GeForce GTX 745 graphics card, Intel Core i7 processor and 16GB system memory–all of which represents the good value and power it offers.
+It is well equipped to play games at 1080p resolution, thanks to a dedicated Nvidia GeForce GTX 745 graphics card, Intel Core i7 processor, and 16GB system memory–all of which represent the good value and power it offers.

 Design and Features

 The Dell XPS x8900 is set in a compact case that measures 16.01 by 7.30 by 17.49 inches (HWD), which is surprisingly short and slim considering the immense power packed inside.
 It weighs in at 30.42 pounds, which is quite heavy, but is quite acceptable for a desktop, as you shouldn’t be moving it quite often.